tajhlande/listen-to-wiki-changes/README.md

 [Thomas Chin](https://gitlab.wikimedia.org/tchin).
 The original app is hosted at [listen.hatnote.com](http://listen.hatnote.com).

-That implementation had some security problems with web sockets, wasn't listening for recent changes from the [Event Platform EventStreams HTTP Service](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams_HTTP_Service).
+That implementation has some security problems with web sockets, and isn't listening for recent changes from the [Event Platform EventStreams HTTP Service](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams_HTTP_Service).
 It also has a limited list of mostly larger Wikipedias to listen to.